Faye and Pittsburgh host No. 14 North Carolina - WTOP News

 Pittsburgh; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Pittsburgh hosts No. 14 North Carolina after Khadija Faye scored 28 points in Pittsburgh’s 83-67 loss to the NC State Wolfpack.
+BOTTOM LINE: Pittsburgh takes on No. 14 North Carolina after Khadija Faye scored 28 points in Pittsburgh’s 83-67 loss to the NC State Wolfpack.

-The Panthers have gone 7-3 in home games.
-Pittsburgh is ninth in the ACC at limiting opponent scoring, giving up 63.9 points while holding opponents to 39.7% shooting.
+The Panthers have gone 7-3 at home.
+Pittsburgh has a 1-0 record in games decided by less than 4 points.

-The Tar Heels are 4-2 in ACC play.
-North Carolina is seventh in the ACC with 36.1 rebounds per game led by Alyssa Ustby averaging 9.6.
+The Tar Heels have gone 4-2 against ACC opponents.
+North Carolina is 14-2 in games decided by 10 or more points.

-Pittsburgh scores 63.4 points, 10.1 more per game than the 53.3 North Carolina allows.
-North Carolina has shot at a 43.1% clip from the field this season, 3.4 percentage points greater than the 39.7% shooting opponents of Pittsburgh have averaged.
+Pittsburgh scores 63.4 points, 10.1 more per game than the 53.3 North Carolina gives up.
+North Carolina has shot at a 43.1% rate from the field this season, 3.4 percentage points above the 39.7% shooting opponents of Pittsburgh have averaged.

-The Panthers and Tar Heels match up Sunday for the first time in conference play this season.
+The Panthers and Tar Heels meet Sunday for the first time in conference play this season.

-TOP PERFORMERS: Faye is scoring 18.3 points per game and averaging 9.5 rebounds for the Panthers.
+TOP PERFORMERS: Brooklynn Miles is averaging 4.6 points and 3.4 assists for the Panthers.

-Lexi Donarski is shooting 39.0% from beyond the arc with 2.2 made 3-pointers per game for the Tar Heels, while averaging 9.3 points.
+Alyssa Ustby is averaging 11.6 points, 9.6 rebounds and 3.4 assists for the Tar Heels.

 LAST 10 GAMES: Panthers: 4-6, averaging 62.6 points, 32.5 rebounds, 13.2 assists, 7.8 steals and 3.5 blocks per game while shooting 39.2% from the field.
 Their opponents have averaged 65.3 points per game.